bitmovin/bitmovin-player-ui/README.md

 - label2: 'my custom key 2'
 - label3: ''This is not included in vocabulary'

-take a look at [en.json](./src/ts/localization/languages/en.json) and [de.json](./src/ts/localization/languages/de.json) for the default translations, static keys and how a language can be defined/updated...
+take a look at [en.json](./src/ts/localization/languages/en.json) and [de.json](./src/ts/localization/languages/de.json) for the default vocabularies, static keys and how a language can be defined/updated...

 ### UI Playground